Diory Hernández

-Diory Hernández (born April 8, 1984) is a Dominican professional baseball infielder who is currently a free agent.
+Diory Hernández (born April 8, 1984) is a Dominican former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Atlanta Braves from 2009 to 2011.

 Career

 Atlanta Braves

 Hernández was promoted to Atlanta from Triple-A Gwinnett after hitting .355 (39-for-110) with 12 doubles in 29 games to replace an injured Omar Infante.

 On August 2, 2010 Hernández was promoted to Atlanta from Triple-A Gwinnett to replace injured second baseman Martín Prado.

 As of April 7, 2011, Hernández was the starting second baseman for the Gwinnett Braves.

 On July 29, 2011, Hernández was designated for assignment.

 Houston Astros

 The Houston Astros signed Hernandez to a minor league contract on December 1, 2011.
 He also received an invitation to spring training.
 He was released later in the year.

 Chicago Cubs

 The Chicago Cubs signed Hernandez to a minor league contract on May 25, 2012.
 He elected free agency on November 2, 2012.